slangmig/devops-lesson-2/lab-2.3/README.md

 # Devops lab 2.3 Docker Registry

-Working with a Docker registry.
+Working with a Docker registry

 ### Step 1